Tonywuhk/realai.org/about/style.md

 A full citation includes the following pieces of information, commonly in this order:

 * Date Published, List of Authors.
-Title and Link. *Publication Venue*. additional resources.
+Title and Link. *Publication Venue*. (optional) additional resources.

-Details are specified in a [Python script](http://realai.org/about/cite-arxiv.py) that outputs a full citation based on arXiv information, or its functional equivalent in [PowerShell](http://realai.org/about/equivalent-to-cite-arxiv-py.ps1).
+Details are specified in a [Python script](https://github.com/real-ai/realai.org/blob/master/about/cite-arxiv.py) that outputs a full citation based on arXiv information, or its functional equivalent in [PowerShell](https://github.com/real-ai/realai.org/blob/master/about/equivalent-to-cite-arxiv-py.ps1).

 #### Punctuation